+Pedro Vieira ADETC/ISEL/IPL, R. Conselheiro Emídio Navarro, 1959-007 Lisboa, Portugal Instituto das Telecomunicações Instituto Superior Técnico, 1049-001, Lisboa, Portugal e-mail: pvieira@deetc.isel.pt

 Optical wireless communication has been widely studied during the last years in short-range applications.
-Therefore, Pedro Vieira ADETC/ISEL/IPL, R. Conselheiro Emídio Navarro, 1959-007 Lisboa, Portugal Instituto das Telecomunicações Instituto Superior Técnico, 1049-001, Lisboa, Portugal e-mail: pvieira@isel.pt communications within personal working/living spaces are highly demanded.
-The availability of portable communication devices, such as smartphones and tablets increases the demand on mobile wireless connectivity.
+Therefore, communications within personal working/living spaces are highly demanded.
+The availability portable of communication devices, such as smartphones and tablets increases the demand on mobile wireless connectivity.
 Several technologies have been investigated to provide wireless connections to the users in indoor and outdoor environments.
-Nowadays, indoor positioning methods are mainly based on Wi-Fi, Bluetooth, Radio-Frequency Identification (RFID) and Visible Light Communications (VLC) [1][2][3][4].
-VLC is a data transmission technology [5] that can easily be employed in indoor environments since it can use the existing LED lighting infrastructure with simple modifications [6][7].
+Nowadays, indoor positioning methods are mainly based on Wi-Fi, Bluetooth, Radio-Frequency Identification (RFID) and Visible Light Communications (VLC) [2][3][4][5].
+VLC is a data transmission technology [6] that can easily be employed in indoor environments since it can use the existing LED lighting infrastructure with simple modifications [7][8].
 VLC can be regarded as a light based Wi-Fi, i.e., instead of radio waves uses visible light to transmit the data.
 It presents advantages when compared with the Wi-Fi, namely the invulnerability to the hackers since it does not penetrate through the wall, its high capacity and efficiency.
 Once lights are essential part of operating rooms, the VLC technology finds applications in a wide variety of fields like: in medical and healthcare, in airlines and aviation, in supermarkets and railway stations, in retail stores, in hidden communication or in Line-of -Sight (LoS) applications as in traffic control, vehicle to vehicle communication or smart street lighting.

 The VLC systems use the wavelength range between 380 nm and 780 nm and the LEDs are used as light sources and transmitters.
 Therefore, the LEDs are twofold by providing illumination, as well as communication.
 LEDs are incoherent light sources and transmitting information can only be realized by the optical intensity change.
 Here, the On-OFF keying (OOK) modulation scheme is used.
 In the sequence, we propose to use modulated visible light, carried out by white tetra-chromatic low cost LEDs.
 The use of those LEDs provides different data channel for each chip offering the possibility of Wavelength Division Multiplexing (WDM), which enhances the transmission data rate.
-At the receiver side, the modulated light signal is received by a SiC photodetector, based on a tandem a-SiC:H/a-Si:H pin/pin structure, that presents light filtering and demultiplexing properties decoding the received information[8 [9].
+At the receiver side, the modulated light signal is received by a SiC photodetector, based on a tandem aSiC:H/a-Si:H pin/pin structure, which presents light filtering and demultiplexing properties decoding the received information [9] [10].
 Here, when different visible signals are encoded in the same optical transmission path, the device multiplexes the different optical channels, performs different filtering processes (amplification, switching, and wavelength conversion) and finally decodes the encoded signals recovering the transmitted information.

 Research is still necessary to design LED arrangements that can optimize communication performance while meeting the illumination constraints for a variety of large indoor layouts.
 Visible light can be used as an ID system in different places such as buildings and subways and can be employed for identifying the room number and its building.
 The main idea is to divide the space into spatial beams originating from the different ID light sources, and identify each beam with a unique timed sequence of light signals.
 Fine-grained indoor localization can enable several applications; in airports, supermarkets and shopping malls.
-Exact location of products can greatly improve the customer's shopping experience and enable customer analytics and marketing [10].
-The signboards, based on arrays of LEDs, positioned in strategic directions to broadcast the information [11], are modulated acting as down- and up-link channels in the bidirectional communication.
+Exact location of products can greatly improve the customer's shopping experience and enable customer analytics and marketing [11].
+The signboards, based on arrays of LEDs, positioned in strategic directions to broadcast the information [12], are modulated acting as down- and up-link channels in the bidirectional communication.